 * Shares hit record low, fans concerns about the bids

-* Company requested trading halt to investigate reason for
+* Company requested trading halt to investigate reason for fall

 * Previous higher bids withdrawn after due diligence

 By Colin Packham

 SYDNEY, March 21 (Reuters) - Troubled Australian surfwear firm Billabong International Ltd said on Thursday it remains in talks with two groups weighing $544 million bids for the company -- a statement that comes after the company's shares plunged to a record low.